 - Stay away from office politics to the extent possible.
 Don’t gossip and certainly don’t say negative things about coworkers

 - To improve your relationship with your manager, follow through on what you say you will do (deliver on time).
-Produce good work, get in early and stay late if necessary.
-If you manager knows you are a solid performer, things will improve.
+Produce good work, get in early, and stay late if necessary.
+If your manager knows you are a solid performer, things will improve.

 Trying to do a good job at work where you are working long hours puts stress on your personal life.
 Short of getting a new job, there are other things you can do to improve your work/life balance and improve your stress levels.